 Regular attendees that have contended with similar issues often become valuable contributors to the group.
-They can be particularly effective in helping the newcomer by sharing their knowledge, and experience with the emotional and systematic process of gaining control over an overwhelming situation or diagnosis.
-This often results in a plan of action for the individual in which a solution is expedited.
+They can be particularly effective in helping the newcomer by sharing their knowledge, and experience with emotional crisis.
+Mental health support groups can provide tools to gain and maintain stability.
+This often results in a plan of action for the individual to use in daily life.
 It is important to attend a group and evaluate its format to decide if the group is right for you.
 If it does not appear to be a group that is beneficial, simply move on to another until you find a comfortable environment.

 You can contact State Municipalities for information on support groups in your area.
 Support groups are commonly listed on local government websites.